NethermindEth/Forta-Agents/DYDX-Bots/Insolvent_Contract/README.md

     - `totalActiveBalanceCurrentEpoch`: The current epoch's total active balance.

 ## Test Data
-> Note: Bot has to be tested with the Kovan testnet, otherwise it will fail with this test data.

 The bot behavior can be verified with the following contracts on the Kovan ETH testnet:

 [0x4aaAF7a1a829b2130AF2Ec7A4A4F5FEd27D8eD1F](https://kovan.etherscan.io/address/0x4aaAF7a1a829b2130AF2Ec7A4A4F5FEd27D8eD1F) - `TestImplemenation`.